SysKitTeam/docs-spdockit/configure-and-extend-spdockit/role-based-security.md

 ---
-title: Role Based Security
-description: >-
-  This article describes how to use Role Based Security feature in SPDocKit to grant different permission levels to SPDocKit end users.
+description: This article describes how to use Role Based Security feature in SPDocKit to grant different permission levels to SPDocKit end users.
-author: Tomislav Kunaj
-date: 25/5/2017
 ---

 # Role Based Security